vuejs/docs/src/guide/scaling-up/testing.md

 One category of functions specific to Vue applications are [Composables](/guide/reusability/composables.html), which may require special handling during tests.
 See [Testing Composables](#testing-composables) below for more details.

-### Components
+### Unit Testing Components

 A component can be tested in two ways:

 1. Whitebox: Unit Testing

 Tests that are "Whitebox tests" are aware of the implementation details and dependencies of a component.
-Components mustmbe unit tested by using [`@vue/test-utils`'s](https://test-utils.vuejs.org) `shallowMount` command instead of the `mount` command.
-You can also make use of the `global.stubs` API.
-Please read the Vue Test Utils docs for some help on [how to decide](https://test-utils.vuejs.org/guide/advanced/stubs-shallow-mount.html#mount-shallow-and-stubs-which-one-and-when) if you want to Unit Test or Component Test your components.
-As stated above, unit tests may mock initial state and large parts of your application, when unit testing components, this includes 3rd party components, libraries, and all child components.
+They are focused on **isolating** the component under test.
+These tests will usually involve mocking some, if not all of your component's children, as well as setting up plugin state and dependencies (e.g. Vuex).

 2. Blackbox: Component Testing
 Tests that are "Blackbox tests" are unaware of the implementation details of a component.
-These tests do not mock anything.
-They render all child components and are considered more of an "integration test" in which Components are the Subject Under Test.
-We will cover this in the next section.
+These tests mock as little as possible to test the integration of your component and the entire system.
+They usually render all child components and are considered more of an "integration test".
+See the [Component Testing recommendations](#component-testing) below.

 ### Recommendation